a-maliarov/amazoncaptcha/README.md

 | ▓▓  | ▓▓ ▓▓ | ▓▓ | ▓▓  ▓▓    \ ▓▓  | ▓▓\▓▓    ▓▓\▓▓    ▓▓ ▓▓    ▓▓  \▓▓  ▓▓\▓▓     \ ▓▓  | ▓▓\▓▓    ▓▓
  \▓▓   \▓▓\▓▓  \▓▓  \▓▓\▓▓▓▓▓▓▓▓\▓▓   \▓▓ \▓▓▓▓▓▓  \▓▓▓▓▓▓▓ ▓▓▓▓▓▓▓    \▓▓▓▓  \▓▓▓▓▓▓▓\▓▓   \▓▓ \▓▓▓▓▓▓▓
                                                           | ▓▓
-  >>>solution                                             | ▓▓                            Version 0.3.10
+  >>>solution                                             | ▓▓                            Version  0.4.0
   "AmznCaptcha"                                            \▓▓                            Accuracy 99.9%
 ```
-The motivation behind the creation of this library is taking its start from the genuinely simple idea: "***I don't want to use pytesseract or some other non-amazon-specific OCR services, nor do I want to install some executables to just solve a captcha.
+The motivation behind the creation of this library is taking its start from the genuinely simple idea: "**I don't want to use pytesseract or some other non-amazon-specific OCR services, nor do I want to install some executables to just solve a captcha.
 I desire to get a solution within 1-2 lines of code without any heavy add-ons.
-Using a pure Python.***"
+Using a pure Python.**"

 ---
 Pure Python, lightweight, [Pillow](https://github.com/python-pillow/Pillow)-based solver for [Amazon's text captcha](https://www.amazon.com/errors/validateCaptcha).